 Compare and Contrast Essay

-Is it another time that you are required to write a compare and contrast essay?
+Time to write a compare and contrast essay?

-Are you worried about having the requisite skills?
+Do you have the requisite skills?

 What is a Compare and Contrast Essay?